sheriffhoodie/dollaSign/README.md

 4. As a tool to queue functions to run once the DOM is fully loaded.

-// Wrapped in $l, this function will only run once the DOM is fully loaded
 $l(() => {

+  const elements = $l("div");
   // The element variable is a DOMNodeCollection object, an array-like
-  //structure, with all the div elements, so DOMNodeCollection such as `each`
+  //structure, so a DOMNodeCollection method such as `each`
   //may be used
-  const elements = $l("div");

   elements.each((element) => {

-    // This use of $l takes the string of HTML code, creates a HTMLElement,
+    // Use Number 3: This use of $l takes the string of HTML code, creates a HTMLElement,
-    // and wraps the HTMLElement in a DOMNodeCollection object const paragraph = $l("<p></p>");
+    // and wraps the HTMLElement in a DOMNodeCollection object

+    const paragraph = $l("<p></p>");

     // Because the elements contained by the DOMNodeCollection are still
     // HTMLElements, they must be wrapped in an DOMNodeCollection before using
     // DOMNodeCollection methods such as `append`

     const $lelement = $l(element);
     $lelement.append(paragraph);